nhsd-a2si/docs-uec-appts/_pages/implementation/sims_install.md

 NB: You will need to have registered your endpoint on INT and been provided with an ASID - See <a href="dep_devptl.html " target="_blank">Path-to-Live</a>

+**Testing your Consumer/Sender**
+Contact the Booking and Referrals Team (bookingandreferrals@nhs.net) for the configured DoS endpoint.

 **Testing your Provider/Receiver**

 Login with your newly created credentials -